Best practice disciplinary and regulatory enforcement processes

 Who should attend?

-- Government compliance and enforcement officers
+Government and Council compliance and enforcement officers

-- Government legal officers
+Government and Council legal officers

 What we will cover